 Foodplant and larval feeding signs

-Much of the information in this section has been primarily sourced from The Moths and Butterflies of Great Britain and Ireland Volume 4 (Part 2) and updated with more recently published papers, notes and books as well as comments included within the data submitted to the scheme.
+Much of the information in this section has been sourced from The Moths and Butterflies of Great Britain and Ireland Volume 4 (Part 2) and updated with more recently published papers, notes and books as well as comments included within the data submitted to the scheme.
 References abbreviated in this and other sections can be found on this site in the Publications section.

 Foodplants reported from Europe are taken from The Microlepidoptera of Europe series, Vol 3 - Gelechiidae I and Vol 6 - Gelechiidae II by P. Huemer and O. Karsholt, supplemented, for species not covered in those volumes, by Die Palpenmotten Mitteleuropas by G. Elsner, P. Huemer and Z. Tokar and more recently published papers.